WyoARCC/memprof/README.md

 # memprof
-Created By Volodymyr Kindratenko (kindrtnk@illinois.edu) at NCSA (http://www.ncsa.illinois.edu/) Memprof is HPC Cluster Program Profiler.
+Memprof is HPC Cluster Program Profiler.
 It records the memory, processor, and IO usage of a process.
 It will then generate a graph of the results.
+* Created By Volodymyr Kindratenko (kindrtnk@illinois.edu) at NCSA (http://www.ncsa.illinois.edu/)

 ## Requirements
 * Imagemagick [https://imagemagick.org/](https://imagemagick.org/)